Kowal1616/simple-investing/README.md

 + Define db classes

 Additionally I used *csv-importer.py* - a simple script to feed the db with csv structured data before first running my app.
 To reach 30 years history I have extanded etfs historical returns with indexes and at some cases simulated results based od avarage long term returns.

+I intended to avoid using robust functions, trying to follow *one_function-one_purpose* principle.
+I have also worked hard to implement *clean-code* philosophy with clear and informative names and comments.

 #### **Step-by-step - Process explained**